LiaXimenes/pokedex-back-end/README.md

 ## About
-This is an web application which shows all known, or almost all of them until today and you can add/remove them from your list.
+This is an web application which shows all pokemons known, or almost all of them, until today and you can add/remove them from your list.
 Below are the implemented features:

 * Sign-up